This page contains general information for M-1 International Students. You will find links and other valuable information connected with each topic.

 The Arrival-Departure Record (I-94 card) is used to document a traveler's admission into the United States and departure.
 The I-94 card includes date of arrival, visa classification and the date the authorized stay expires.
 You must leave by the date entered on your I-94 card, OR the program end date listed on your I-20 immigration document – WHICHEVER IS EARLIER.
 Previously, the I20 was a paper document inserted into your passport.
 More recently, the I94 is kept as an electronic record which you can print out at any time by requesting it on Electronic I94 Card.

 11. If you lose your I-94 card, you must request a replacement Electronic I94 Card.

 12. When you leave the US, the information will be provided to the U.S. Immigration system.
 This information proves that you did not violate U.S. laws by overstaying your period of admission and staying in the country too long.
 It is evidence that you obeyed U.S. immigration laws and left timely, which is essential if you want to return to the United States at a future date as an immigrant or nonimmigrant.

 13. Checking In

 You are required by immigration rules and regulations to check in at the International Student & Scholar Services (ISSS) Office when you arrive on campus for your program.
-You must bring your passport, I-94 card, and I-20 form.
+You must bring your passport, visa, and I-20 form.
 If you have dependents that came to the US with you, they are required to check in at the same time.
 Failure to check in will cause your immigration status to be terminated by the SEVIS system and thus you will be out of status.